 The Company Warehouse’s 2016 Startup Funding Report found that while 85% of startups we spoke to had heard of the government’s Startup Loans scheme only 5% were using it.

-As a company formation agent, The Company Warehouse speak to thousands of new startup businesses each year.
-We know that having adequate funding is often vital to the survival of new startup businesses.
+The Company Warehouse speak to thousands of new startup businesses each year, we know that having adequate funding is often vital to the survival of new startup businesses.
 The startup funding landscape has changed significantly since 2008 with traditional bank loans becoming ever harder to acquire while new sources such as crowdfunding have come to prominence.
 However, very little research has been done with real UK startups to find out about the types of funding they are using.

 One of the highest profile of the new sources of funding for UK startups has been the government’s Startup Loans scheme.
 Of the new startups we spoke to only 5% had used this scheme with credit cards, bank overdrafts and loans from friends and family all being more popular options.